Log-in/Sign-up

 This course has no set meeting times!
 Instead, students will interact asynchronously by reading daily instructional messages and writing extensive responses to each others' work.
 Students will have assignments due every weekday, though, so the course is ideal for students who have fairly consistent availability throughout the week.
 We are happy to accommodate students who need to work ahead, students who live in international time zones, or students who face particularly busy times during their school year.

-Length of course: Monday, August 28, 2023 to Friday, May 10, 2024 (assuming the College Board sticks with the expected schedule of administering the AP Lit test on Wednesday, May 5).
+Length of course: Tuesday, September 2, 2025 to Friday, May 8, 2026 (assuming the College Board sticks with the expected exam administration schedule).

 Breaks: There will be no assignments due on most U.S. National Holidays.
 In addition, students will have one week off for fall break, one week off for Thanksgiving break, two weeks off for Christmas / New Years, and one week off for spring break.